garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/configuring-storage-account.md

 ## New Storage Account

-If you need to make a new Storage Account and access it through DevZero's network, then follow the below steps:
+If you need to make a new Storage Account and access it through DevBox, then follow the below steps:

 ### Step 1: Creating a Storage Account